chloedkkwon/chloedkkwon.github.io/index.md

 ---

 <p>
     Welcome!
-My name is Chloe, and I'm a fourth year PhD student in linguistics at Cornell.
+My name is Chloe, and I'm a 5th-year PhD student in linguistics at Cornell.
 </p>

 <p>
-    My research interests lie in phonetics, phonology, and their interface with other subareas involved in understanding the production-perception interaction and prosody.
-I'm also  interested in exploring various research methodologies and computational modeling of linguistic data.
+    My research interests lie in phonetics, phonology, and their interface.
+I'm also  interested in exploring diverse research methodologies and computational modeling of linguistic data.
+For my dissertation, I'm examining the phonetic patterns of Korean stops in compounds.
+This exploration aims to shed light on the nature of phonemic contrasts in less robust contexts and the underlying mechanisms involved in the production and perception.
 </p>

 <p>
-  Outside of work, I love to explore nature and spend much time cuddling with my cat, Nuri.
+  Outside of work, I love to visit breweries and wineries, play golf, and spend time cuddling with my precious cat, Nuri.
  </p>

 <p>